+His prowess in the League seemed destined to earn him at least a chance and county level and he was invited to Trent Bridge.
 With Notts very much concentrating their efforts in gaining what was to become their first County Championship title in 52 years, Wood was given two John Player League matches in 1981 on a trial basis.
-The first one on 23 August at Edgbaston, saw him come in at first wicket down and make three, a caught behind victim to England and Warwickshire legend Bob Willis.
+The first one on 23 August at Edgbaston, saw him come in at first wicket down and make three, a caught behind victim of England and Warwickshire legend Bob Willis.
 Three weeks later at Trent Bridge, Glamorgan were the opposition and Wood opened with Derek Randall and was run out for 15.

 In 1982 and 1983, Wood played five Minor Counties Championship matches for Cumberland, scoring 115 runs @12.77.
 He later became an owner of a number of restaurants in the East Lancashire area.

 Earlier in his playing career, Wood spent two years in South Africa - being named Natal’s ‘Most Promising Young Cricketer’ in 1969 before resuming his Lancashire League career in 1971.
 Although he did not flourish outside club cricket, during his career Wood faced some of the best bowlers in the world, taking on the likes of Andy Roberts, Michael Holding, Allan Donald and Kapil Dev.